-The submitting agency is responsible for completing a Prelog Evidence Submission Form prior to submitting evidence to the RISCL through the Prelog web portal.
+The submitting agency is responsible for completing a Prelog Evidence Submission Form before submitting evidence to RISCL through the Prelog web portal.
 The Prelog User Guide describes the general requirements for submitting evidence to the laboratory.
 See Appendix A for Prelog User Guide Instructions.

-The Prelog web portal provides a means for law enforcement personnel in Rhode Island to record or "log" evidence into the web-based portal prior to delivery to the crime laboratory.
+The Prelog web portal provides a means for law enforcement personnel in Rhode Island to record or "log" evidence into the web-based portal before delivery to the crime laboratory.
 The Prelog process benefits the laboratory and the law enforcement agency by streamlining our services.
 Additionally,

-- All submissions of exhibits must be connected to an official investigation. - No evidence will be analyzed for private individuals or corporations. - Currently, the RISCL does not accept any evidence submitted by email. - The officer/submitting agency must ensure that the evidence will not be lost, damaged, or contaminated, and the chain of custody must be maintained. - Observe that proper safety precautions have been always used.
+- All submissions of exhibits must be connected to an official investigation. - No evidence will be analyzed for private individuals or corporations. - Currently, RISCL does not accept any evidence submitted by email. - The officer/submitting agency must ensure that the evidence will not be lost, damaged, or contaminated, and the chain of custody must be maintained. - Observe that proper safety precautions have been used.

 Review this manual and Appendix A: the Prelog User Guide for all instructions before use.
-If you need any assistance with Prelog or to obtain a username and password, contact Amy Duhaime at 401-874-4114 or asduhaime@uri.edu.
+If you need assistance with Prelog or a username and password, contact Amy Duhaime at 401-874-4114 or asduhaime@uri.edu.